-Experimental studies rarely consider the shape and nature of the education production function, which is useful for deriving optimal levels of input substitution in increasingly resource constrained environments.
-Because of the rapid expansion of EdTech as a substitute for traditional learning around the world and against the backdrop of full-scale temporary substitution due to the coronavirus pandemic, we explore the educational production function by using a large randomized controlled trial that varies dosage of computer-assisted learning (CAL) as a substitute for traditional learning.
-Results show production is concave in CAL.
-Moving from zero to a low level of CAL, the marginal rate of technical substitution (MRTS) of CAL for traditional learning is greater than one.
-Moving from a lower to a higher level of CAL, production remains on the same or a lower isoquant and the MRTS is equal to or less than one.
-The estimates are consistent with the general form of a Cobb-Douglas production function and imply that a blended approach of CAL and traditional learning is optimal.
-The findings have direct implications for the rapidly expanding use of educational technology worldwide and its continued substitution for traditional learning.
+The previous expansion of EdTech as a substitute for traditional learning around the world, the recent full-scale substitution due to COVID-19, and potential future shifts to blended approaches suggest that it is imperative to understand input substitutability between in-person and online learning.
+We explore input substitutability in education by employing a novel randomized controlled trial that varies dosage of computer-assisted learning (CAL) as a substitute for traditional learning through homework.
+Moving from zero to a low level of CAL, we find positive substitutability of CAL for traditional learning.
+Moving from a lower to a higher level of CAL, substitutability changes and is either neutral or even negative.
+The estimates suggest that a blended approach of CAL and traditional learning is optimal.
+The findings have direct implications for the rapidly expanding use of educational technology worldwide prior to, during and after the pandemic.

 Eric Bettinger & Robert Fairlie & Anastasia Kapuza & Elena Kardanova & Prashant Loyalka & Andrey Zakharov, 2023.
 "Diminishing Marginal Returns to Computer‐Assisted Learning," Journal of Policy Analysis and Management, vol 42(2), pages 552-570. citation courtesy of